Barfi!: Characters

 Kapoor played the role of a deaf and mute man in the film.
 According to Kapoor, he took inspiration from screen legends such as Roberto Benigni, Charlie Chaplin and his grandfather Raj Kapoor.
-Due to the protagonist's physical disability, Basu did not want to use any sign-language but, some behavioral patterns in the film.
-Kapoor described his character as a regular, happy-go-lucky and good hearted guy.
+Due to the protagonist's physical disability, Basu did not want to use any sign language but, some behavioural patterns in the film.
+Kapoor described his character as a regular, happy-go-lucky and good-hearted guy.

 Chopra played the role of Jhilmil.
 Basu described Chopra's role as the "toughest" in the film.
-In order to prepare for the role, Chopra visited several mental institutions and spent time with autistic people.
+To prepare for the role, Chopra visited several mental institutions and spent time with autistic people.
 She said she had to research a little for the role because in India awareness about autism is very low.
 Chopra told that she had to let go of every inhibition probably that she had as a Hindi film heroine and play Jhilmil without thinking of it.
-She explained that she needed two moments to become Jhilmil because she didn't identify with her character due to difference between her thought and behavior.
+She explained that she needed two moments to become Jhilmil because she didn't identify with her character due to the difference between her thoughts and behaviour.

 D'cruz, who portrayed the narrator and first love interest of the protagonist said "Shruti, is such a sensitive role to play as she goes to different phases in the film."

 According to Basu, after Kapoor, Chopra and D'cruz's characters, Saurabh Shukla's character as Inspector Dutta was the most important.
-Basu described the role as "amazing" character, who makes others cry when he laughs.
+Basu described the role as an "amazing" character, who makes others cry when he laughs.